-the proportion of cascade-trading decisions as the trade imbalance increases: when the trade imbalance is 0, cascade trading behavior accounts for less than 6% of decisions; for an absolute value of the trade imbalance of 3 or more, instead, it accounts for more than 50% of decisions.
+Table 2 shows how cascade trading behavior evolved according to the absolute value of the trade imbalance, that is, the absolute value of the difference in the number of buy and sell orders.
+There is a monotonic increase in the proportion of cascade-trading decisions as the trade imbalance increases: When the trade imbalance is 0, cascade trading behavior accounts for less than 6% of decisions, whereas, for an absolute value of the trade imbalance of 3 or more, it accounts for more than 50% of decisions.